Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Experiments

-Additional to the proposed tree-Wasserstein, we demonstrate the proposed k-DPP quality using path distance \cite{white2019bananas}.
+\textbf{Ablation study of k-DPP quality with path distance.} In addition to the proposed tree-Wasserstein, we demonstrate the proposed k-DPP quality using path distance \cite{white2019bananas}.
 We show that our k-DPP quality is not restricted to TW-2G, but it can be generally used with different choices of kernel distances.

 Particularly, we present in Fig. \ref{fig:batch_different_distance} the comparison using two datasets: Imagenet and Cifar100 in NB201.
-The results validate two messages as follows.
+The results validate two following messages.
 First, our k-DPP quality is the best among the other baselines in selecting high-performing and diverse architectures.
 Second, our k-DPP quality with TW2G (a black curve) performs better than k-DPP quality using Path distance (a red curve).
 This demonstrates the key benefits of comparing two complex architectures as logistical supplier and receiver.